 UK corporate compliance in 2026: What should be on your agenda

-At the same time, the FCA non-financial misconduct rules go live in September, the government is preparing a Cyber Security and Resilience Bill, and listed companies will face tougher expectations on internal controls and board oversight.
+At the same time, the FCA non-financial misconduct rules go live in September, the government is preparing a Cyber Security and Resilience Bill, and listed companies are facing tougher expectations on internal controls and board oversight.

-In this webinar, we will take you through the key changes UK corporates need to prepare for in 2026.
-We will look at how failure to prevent fraud, bribery and tax evasion interact, what “adequate procedures” now need to cover in practice, how the Crime and Policing Bill could increase the risk of prosecution, and what the Employment Rights Bill means for harassment, wellbeing and workplace management.
+In this webinar, we took you through the key changes UK corporates need to prepare for in 2026.
+We looked at how failure to prevent fraud, bribery and tax evasion interact, what “adequate procedures” need to cover in practice, how the Crime and Policing Bill could increase the risk of prosecution, and what the Employment Rights Bill means for harassment, wellbeing and workplace management.

 • Failure to prevent fraud, bribery and tax evasion: scope, enforcement trends and what “adequate procedures” look like in 2026